Beyond Forgetting: Machine Unlearning Elicits Controllable Side Behaviors and Capabilities: Conclusion

-In this work, we revisit representation misdirection for LLM unlearning from the lens of the linear representation hypothesis.
-We show that if manipulating the forget-representations relative to a one-dimensional high-level concept vector, via linear operations such as addition or ablation, not only enables forgetting but also induces controllable side behaviors or enhanced capabilities aligned with the high-level concept.
+In this work, we revisit RM unlearning through the lens of the Linear Representation Hypothesis.
+We show that if redirecting the forget-representations relative to a one-dimensional high-level concept vector, via linear operations such as addition or ablation, the unlearned model not only unlearns but also induces controllable emergent side behaviors, such as truth, sentiments, refusal, language, or enhanced side capabilities aligned with the high-level concept.

-The linear representation transferability hypothesis~\cite{bello2025linear} suggests that linear representations are transferable across models, meaning that a concept vector extracted from a model can be used in other models.
-Exploring the side effects of target direction in different model architectures and settings is a promising direction for future work.